lvclark/paralog_id/doc/next_steps.md

 Perhaps this is all done in a Python script before import to polyRAD.
 It will necessitate looping through loci, which will be slow as molasses in R unless Rcpp is used very heavily.

+If one tag belongs to multiple isoloci, either the whole marker has to be discarded, or polyRAD needs better models for dealing with allopolyploidy.
+This will certainly happen, so there should be mechanisms in place for recognizing it.